 Our future messaging team identified four key technology trends that will shape the future of CX for the customers of tomorrow.

 Typing vs. Tapping

 Customers today can constantly interact with businesses through multiple touchpoints such as web searches, digital payments, SMS, voice calls or via a website.
 Such ease of access also increases customer expectations – they want quick and interactive query resolution on the channel of their choice.
-New and emerging digital messaging channels like WhatsApp Business, Apple Business Chat, RCS, and the more recently launched Google’s Business Messages empower businesses to deliver fast, engaging, and superior customer experiences.
+New and emerging digital messaging channels like WhatsApp Business, Apple Messages for Business, RCS, and the more recently launched Google’s Business Messages empower businesses to deliver fast, engaging, and superior customer experiences.

 Rich messaging channels have an advantage over traditional text-based messaging that can be prone to errors due to sentence case or keyword mismatch.
 Customers can now simply tap on a relevant option to resolve their query using rich-media features like carousels, action cards, and quick reply buttons.